ShivamBari2728/ShivamBari2728/README.md

 # Hi, I'm Shivam Bari! 👋

 ## 🚀 About Me
 I recently graduated with a BSc in IT from Mumbai University.
-As a tech enthusiast, I'm currently diving into Android and Ios development.
+As a tech enthusiast, I'm currently diving into Android and iOS development.

 ## 🛠 Skills
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)